nikitamounier/tapit-app/README.md

 ## Current Progress

-Tap It now has the structure to become hyper-modularized, allowing for better testing, build times, and dependancy management.
+Tap It now has the structure to become hyper-modularized, allowing for better testing, build times, and dependency management.
 Development will go feature by feature, with the core business logic built before the thin, lightweight views laid on top.

 ## Author